ethorneloe/tshark-ps-capture/README.md

 ## Steps to Perform Capture
 1. Clone this repo and copy the module folder into `PSModulePath` or a local folder of your choice.
 1. Open PowerShell and import the module into your session.
-1. Create a scriptblock containing the PowerShell actions you want to perform and execute the capture.
+1. Create a `ScriptBlock` containing the PowerShell actions you want to perform and execute the capture.
 For example:
   ```
   $captureActions = {